 PDPlay introduced the concept of Outdoor Learning Environments in response to feedback from childhood development experts about the need for educational based play and as a way to bridge traditional playgrounds and the natural environment, creating a pioneering and fun way for children to fully reap the benefit of play.

+In an age when even the tiniest toddler fingers easily manipulate images on a screen, an outdoor learning environment is a breath of fresh air.
 Numerous studies find that the natural world is essential to a child’s physical and emotional health.
-The correlation between outdoor play and social, cognitive and behavior development is well documented with evidence supporting benefits such as improved recall of information, creative problem solving and increased creativity among children.
-Finally, there is strong evidence to support that natural playgrounds have academic benefits because outdoor play fosters a sense of wonder that serves as a motivator for life long learning.
+The correlation between outdoor play and social, cognitive and behavioral development is well documented with evidence supporting benefits such as the improved recall of information, creative problem solving and increased creativity among children.
+Outdoor learning environments are a way to nurture children with safe and interesting play spaces that integrate with the world around them.